appsody/stacks/incubator/kitura/README.md

 ## Debugging

+You can debug your application running in an appsody container using lldb.

+### Debugging from the command line

 To debug your application running in a container, start the container using:
 ```bash
 appsody debug --docker-options "--cap-add=SYS_PTRACE --security-opt seccomp=unconfined"